TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 Tracking a Video
 ^^^^^^^^^^^^^^^^

-To run DIPLOMAT on a video, simply pass run either the :py:cli:`diplomat supervised` or :py:cli:`diplomat unsupervised` command, as shown below (you'll need to replace the paths below with actual paths to the project config file and the video):
+To run DIPLOMAT on a video, simply run either the :py:cli:`diplomat supervised` or :py:cli:`diplomat unsupervised` command, as shown below (you'll need to replace the paths below with actual paths to the project config file and the video):